CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision: Muon Beam at HIAF

-Figure~\ref{fig:intensity} shows the purified muon flux, as considered for the $g\!-\!2$ experiment, in the 1–5~GeV momentum range, compared with Fig.~5 of Ref.~\cite{xu_feasibility_2025}, which displays the unpurified flux.
-The muon beam achieves output intensities of approximately $3.7\times10^{5}~\mu^-$/s (at 1.5~GeV/c corresponding to the \(\mathrm{^{18}O^{6+}}\)) and $4.5\times10^{5}~\mu^+$/s (at 3.5~GeV/c corresponding to the proton), respectively.
-At a beam momentum of roughly $3.1$~GeV/$c$, the negative-muon intensity is around $2.5\times10^{5}~\mu^-/\mathrm{s}$, compared with about $4.0\times10^{5}~\mu^+/\mathrm{s}$ for positive muons.
-Remarkably, at HIAF the negative-muon beam reaches an intensity comparable to that of its positive counterpart, which is a notable contrast with conventional low-energy muon facilities, where the flux of surface muons ($p\approx28$~MeV/$c$), a specific subset of $\mu^+$, is overwhelmingly higher than that of $\mu^-$ due to the intrinsic asymmetry of pion production and decay in the target.
-Therefore, in designing the $g\!-\!2$ experiment at HIAF, we are able to take advantage of a high-quality negative-muon beam, which offers additional physics potential (discussed in Section~\ref{sec:newphysics}).
+Remarkably, at HIAF the negative-muon beam reaches an intensity comparable to that of its positive counterpart, which is a notable contrast with conventional low-energy muon facilities, where the flux of surface muons ($p\approx28$~MeV/$c$), a primary source of $\mu^+$, is overwhelmingly higher than that of $\mu^-$ due to the intrinsic asymmetry of pion production and decay in the target.
+This unique feature allows the $g\!-\!2$ experiment at HIAF to benefit from a high-quality negative-muon beam, offering additional physics potential as discussed in Section~\ref{sec:newphysics}.

-Furthermore, an upgrade project, HIAF-U~\cite{ZHAO:2020llg}, is planned for 2030 and beyond.
+Furthermore, a planned upgrade, HIAF-U, is foreseen for 2030 and beyond~\cite{ZHAO:2020llg}.
 In this upgrade, the HIAF heavy-ion superconducting linear injector will have its energy increased to 150–200 MeV/u, the BRing-N synchrotron will be transformed into a fast-cycling booster, and a fully superconducting main synchrotron, BRing-S, will be constructed in the same tunnel.
-The proton intensity could reach $4\times10^{14}$/s, and the proton energy would be raised from 9 GeV to 25 GeV.
+The proton intensity is expected to reach $4\times10^{14}$/s, and the proton energy raised from 9 GeV to 25 GeV.
 The repetition rate of the BRing extraction is expected to increase from the current few-hertz operation to 10–12 Hz, further enhancing the average beam power delivered to the muon target.
-Such an upgrade would boost the muon flux by another order of magnitude, reaching approximately $10^{7}~\mu$/s with muon energies up to around 20 GeV, and would significantly extend the facility’s capabilities, positioning HIAF as one of the world’s most powerful sources of muons for precision physics.
-A quantitative comparison of the beam specifications at Fermilab, HIAF, and HIAF-U is given in Table~\ref{tab:beam-comparison}.
+These upgrades would boost the muon flux by another order of magnitude, reaching approximately $10^{7}~\mu$/s with muon energies up to around 20 GeV.
+This would position HIAF among the world's most powerful muon sources for precision physics, significantly extending its capabilities.
+Table~\ref{tab:beam-comparison} provides a quantitative comparison of the beam specifications at Fermilab (Ref.~\cite{Muong-2:2015tdr,Muong-2:2021xzz,Muong-2:2024hpx}), HIAF, and HIAF-U.